1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His costly wars and alliances drew sharp criticism in England.

-100. In summary, Lord Wellesley’s rule is remembered as:
+100. In summary, Lord Wellesley’s rule is remembered as___________.

 A) A defensive phase of British rule